 If you have had a similar experience, you should first be checked medically to ensure that you do not in fact have a medical problem that could explain your symptoms.
 If you have had a medical workup and your medical professional has judged that you are physically healthy, you should consider the possibility that your symptoms are explained by a panic attack.

 Panic attacks occur when the brain and body misperceive physical cues of distress and the brain responds by initiating a fear response in the body.
 Panic disorder generally responds very well to psychotherapy.
 Some studies estimate that better than 80% of individuals with panic disorder who seek treatment no longer have routine panic attacks.
-Medication may be quicker treatment for panic attacks, but medication has side effects and when the patient stops taking the medication, the panic attacks generally return.
+Medication may be a quicker treatment for panic attacks, but medication has side effects and when the patient stops taking the medication, the panic attacks generally return.

 Helpful Psychotherapy Techniques